Current promotion on our first departure morning Bosphorus cruise.

 The Bosphorus Strait is a 32 km long strait winding between two continents, the European & Asian sides of Istanbul.
 Due to its unique geopraphy and history it offers unparalleled sightseeing from the water, for example:

+From the deck of your own private motor-yacht, discover the best of Istanbul by sea.
+Treat yourself to a private Bosphorus cruise day trip on Zoe Yacht for a special lunch, brunch, dinner or drinks at sunset time.
 Relax and take your time while having a well-maintained and crewed motor-yacht to yourselves.
 Cruise in comfort and style in a relaxing environment to explore the best of this picturesque riviera by day or illuminated by night.
 Admire a magnificent Istanbul sunset, passing vessels of all shapes and sizes: sailing, fishing and ferry boats, tankers and ships.
 Enjoy an unbeatable morning, evening or afternoon Bosphorus day trip, a romantic dinner cruise on the Bosphorus for two, celebrate a family occasion, birthday party, business dinner or wedding anniversary, or throw a private party for a small group of friends.
 The list goes on.

 The Bosphorus has been described in many beautiful ways throughout history by poets, travellers, royals and diplomats.
 Here’s a few of them: